 Tasman District also covers the northern part of the Ngāi Tahu takiwā (tribal area/territory).

 A statutory acknowledgment is legal recognition of the particular cultural, spiritual, historical and traditional association of an iwi with an identified statutory area.

 The Māori population has increased steadily in the last ten years.
 As at the 2013 Census there were 3,438 Māori in the Tasman District - a 12% increase since 2006.

-As Kaumātua, Archdeacon Andy Joseph provides the Mayor and elected members with support around tikanga Māori at civic events.
+As Kaumātua, this position provides the Mayor and elected members with support around tikanga Māori at civic events.